Name Change Policy

 † A board policy on the issuance of duplicate diplomas adopted on October 23, 1929 (Minutes, p.
 384), is limited to lost or destroyed diplomas.
 It provides:

-That in cases where diplomas are lost or destroyed, the deans that have pedagogical supervision over the courses leading to such diplomas shall be empowered to conduct inquiries and take testimony.
-Upon reaching the conclusion that such diplomas were unavoidably lost or destroyed and that applications for duplicates are made in good faith, the deans may in their discretion, subject to the approval of the Board, have prepared, signed, and issued such duplicate diplomas which shall be clearly marked duplicate.
+That in cases where diplomas are lost or destroyed the deans of the several faculties having pedagogical supervision over the courses leading to such diplomas shall be empowered to conduct inquiries and take testimony; and, upon reaching the conclusion that such diplomas were unavoidably lost or destroyed and that applications for duplicates are made in good faith, may in their discretion, subject to the approval of the Board, have prepared, signed and issued such duplicate diplomas which shall be clearly marked "duplicate."